johnSjo/cgame/README.md

 ### gfxlib

-In `./lib` there's a `makelib.bat` file to compile and build the lib file
+The gfxlib in `./lib` is build together with the main make file

-TODO: convert to a make file
+TODO: see if we can change so that the lib only rebuilds changed components (currently the whole lib is rebuilt every time)

 ### cgame